BACK TO CONTENTS

 During a certain period the Canadians used an additional C in front of the British Army classification letter, but retained the original number.

 All military motorcycles up to 1947 were registered with a C followed by a 5 to 7 digit number.
+Unclear when this started but definitly valid in the period the Nortons were built and used.

 Initially, the first 2 numbers were an indication for the year of application, 35xxxxxx to 39xxxxxx numbers can therefore be traced back fairly easy to 1935 thru 1939.